JankaGramofonomanka/draughts-online/README.md

 While in the game you will be able to move pieces by selecting a piece and selecting which direction to move the piece.
 Selecting both pieces and directions is done using arrows and `ENTER`.
-Before a piece / direction it will be highlighted which piece /direction you will chose if you press `ENTER`.
+Before selecting a piece / direction it will be highlighted which piece / direction you will chose if you press `ENTER`.
 When selecting the direction you can press `ESC` and return to selecting the a piece.